AT Thru-Hike: Focus On Physical & Mental Preparation

-Man hiking up to the bald of a hill looking out over mountains with full backpacking gear for Pinterest
+Man hiking up to the bald of a hill looking out over mountains with full backpacking gear

 How You Should Train For An Appalachian Trail Thru-Hike

-While the outward appearance of preparing for a 2000-mile-long trek may appear to be that you have to focus on your training exercises and physical preparation, the thing that takes out many thru-hikers long before their body is their mind.
+While the outward appearance of preparing for a 2000-mile-long trek may appear that you have to focus on your training exercises and physical preparation, the thing that takes out many thru-hikers long before their body is their mind.

 Mental Resolve

-While many feel an accident or injury will be what takes them off the trail, what ends up causing them to quit is the mental exhaustion and isolation that creeps in after weeks and months of being on the trail.
+While many feel an accident or injury will be what takes them off the trail, what ends up causing them to quit is the mental exhaustion and isolation that creep in after weeks and months of being on the trail.

 Part of training your mind for a thru-hike is to get used to being alone and enjoying your own company.
 This can be done by taking solo hikes regularly in the months leading up to your thru-hike.

-Start small with day hikes, and work your way up to weekend backpacking trips.
+Start small with day hikes, and work up to weekend backpacking trips.
 The goal is to get comfortable in the wilderness alone for extended periods.
 This will help you mentally prepare for the solo nature of a thru-hike.

-Another way to train your mind for a thru-hike is to read books about other peoples’ experiences on the many thru-hiking trails, like the Appalachian Trail, Continental Divide Trail, and the Pacific Crest Trail.
+Another way to train your mind for a thru-hike is to read books about other peoples’ experiences on the many thru-hiking trails, like the Appalachian Trail, the Continental Divide Trail, and the Pacific Crest Trail.

 Reading will help to provide you an idea of what to expect, both mentally and physically, during your own thru-hike.